Cape Point Forage and Wild Food Lunch

 At the Buffelsfontein Visitor Centre, the award-winning Origins of Early Southern Sapiens Exhibition brings these stories to life through interactive displays, curated by filmmaker Craig Foster and archaeologist Petro Keene.

-Just beyond the reserve, RE Wild Food invites you to connect with this heritage.
-Join a coastal foraging adventure, exploring edible seaweeds and shellfish, then gather around the fire for an ancestral-inspired feast of mussels, fresh fish, wild greens, and eland — a taste of history, reimagined.
+RE Wild Food invites you to connect with this heritage.
+Join a coastal foraging adventure, exploring edible seaweeds and shellfish, then gather around the fire for an ancestral-inspired feast of mussels, fresh fish and wild greens — a taste of history, reimagined.

 On bad weather days, we move the lunch to our clay home in Scarborough, facing the Cape Point reserve fence line.

-Includes: Guided coastal forage; Wild Food picnic lunch and Information booklet pdf with recipes
+Includes: Guided coastal forage; Wild Food lunch and Information booklet pdf with recipes

 Excludes: Cape Point Entrance fees